 Submit required statements/writing sample

 If you are a first-year student, a statement of 250-650 words is required for admission.
 We want to hear about your professional aspirations, intellectual interests, and personal experiences relevant to your choice of a specific academic program.
-You can upload the required documents on you're application status page.
+You can upload the required documents on your application status page.

 Pay your application fee